-According to the finding presented in Table 8 respondents were asked whether vegetable cultivation attracts youth participation in agricultural co-operative societies, 50% of respondents strongly agreed that vegetable cultivation attracts and influences youth participation in agriculture and 48% of respondents agreed with statement.
+The finding presented in Table 9 indicated that vegetable cultivation attracts youth participation in agricultural co-operative societies, 50% of respondents strongly agreed that vegetable cultivation attracts and influences youth participation in agriculture and 48% of respondents agreed with the statement.
 Vegetables are more productive in the northern region of Burundi due to favourable climate conditions, abundant water resources and potential for irrigation, which offer prospects for agricultural development (IFAD, 2008).
 This finding aligns with the study by Kimaro et al., (2015), which found that vegetable, maize, beans, and rice cultivation are the primary agricultural activities in which youth engage in the Karehe East ward in Moshi district.
-This shows that climate conditions of Moshi District likely to be the same with the one of the northern regions of Burundi.
+This shows that climate conditions of Moshi District are likely to be the same with the one of the northern regions of Burundi.

-In regard whether rice cultivation attracts youth participation in agricultural co-operative societies, the findings from the Table 8 above show that 54% of respondents strongly agreed that rice cultivation attracts most youth in the northern region to participate in agricultural co-operative societies and 44% of respondents agreed that most youth are engaged in rice cultivation.
+In regard to whether rice cultivation attracts youth participation in agricultural cooperative societies, the findings from Table 9 show that 54% of respondents strongly agreed that rice cultivation attracts most youth in the northern region to participate in agricultural co-operative societies and 44% of respondents agreed that most youth are engaged in rice cultivation.
 Rice cultivation is more productive in the northern region due to favourable climate conditions and the availability of abundant water and irrigation resources.

-Furthermore, respondents were asked to agree if beans cultivation attract them to participate in agricultural co-operative societies.
-The findings from the above Table 8 show that 51% of respondents strongly agreed that it attracts most youth to work in agricultural co-operative societies, and 48% of respondents agreed that they were involved in beans cultivation.
-Beans cultivation is seen as economic base of the northern region because 70% of production within the country are from the northern region.
+Furthermore, the findings from the above Table 9 that 51% of respondents strongly agreed that it attracts most youth to work in agricultural co-operative societies, and 48% of respondents agreed that they were involved in bean cultivation.
+Beans cultivation is seen as the economic base of the northern region because 70% of production within the country is from the northern region.

-Regarding to maize cultivation, respondents were asked whether maize cultivation influence youth participation in agricultural co-operative societies, 50% of respondents strongly agreed that maize cultivation attract and influence youth participation in agricultural co-operative societies and 49% of respondents agreed that most of youth are involved in maize farming co-operatives.
+Regarding maize cultivation, 50% of respondents strongly agreed that maize cultivation attracts and influences youth participation in agricultural co-operative societies and 49% of respondents agreed that most youth are involved in maize farming co-operatives.

-Furthermore, respondents were asked whether banana cultivation attracts youth participation in agricultural co-operative societies.
-The findings presented in the Table 8 above show that 20% of respondents strongly agreed that banana cultivation attract and influence youth to participate in agricultural co-operative societies, 46% of respondents agreed that youth are attracted and influenced by banana cultivation, 15% of respondents were neutral and 10% disagreed that banana cultivation attract and influence youth to participate in agricultural co-operative societies and influence youth to banana cultivation attract attracted banana cultivation attract attracted banana cultivation attract
+Furthermore, the findings presented in the Table 9 show that 20% of respondents strongly agreed that banana cultivation attract and influence youth to participate in agricultural co-operative societies, 46% of respondents agreed that youth are attracted and influenced by banana cultivation, 15% of respondents were neutral and 10% disagreed that banana cultivation attract and influence youth to participate in agricultural co-operative.
+This finding is supported by an interview of Miburo old co-operative farmer who said that:

-"Banana cultivation in the north region is owned by old farmers because most of youth are attracted by other crops that take short time for harvesting.
+"Banana cultivation in the north region is owned by old farmers because most of the youth are attracted by other crops that take a short time to harvest.
 He said that banana production takes a long time harvesting and it requires high capital and follower up."
 (Miburo,14 May, 2023)

-Concerning to Irish potatoes cultivation, respondents were asked whether Irish potatoes cultivation attracts youth participation in agricultural co-operative societies.
-The finding presented in the Table 8 above show that 15% of respondents strongly agreed that Irish potatoes attract and influence youth participation in agricultural co-operative societies, 48% of respondents agreed that that Irish potatoes attract and influence youth participation in agricultural co-operative societies, 35% of respondents were neutral and only one respondent disagreed that Irish potatoes attract and influence youth participation in agricultural co-operative societies.
+Concerning to Irish potatoes cultivation, the finding presented in the Table 9 show that 15% of respondents strongly agreed that Irish potatoes attract and influence youth participation in agricultural co-operative societies, 48% of respondents agreed that that Irish potatoes attract and influence youth participation in agricultural co-operative societies, 35 % of respondents were neutral and only one respondent disagreed that Irish potatoes attract and influence youth participation in agricultural co-operative societies.

-Furthermore, respondents were asked whether Livestock keeping attracts youth participation in agricultural co-operative sosieties, 10% of respondents strongly agreed that livestock keeping influence and attract youth participation in agricultural co-operative societies, 47% of respondents agreed that livestock keeping attract and influence youth participation in agricultural co-operative societies, 30% of respondents were neutral while 13% of respondents disagreed that livestock keeping influence and attract youth participation in agricultural co-operative societies.
+Furthermore ,10% of respondents strongly agreed that livestock keeping influence and attract youth participation in agricultural co-operative societies, 47% of respondents agreed that livestock keeping attract and influence youth participation in agricultural co-operative societies, 30% of respondents were neutral while 13% of respondents disagreed that livestock keeping influence and attract youth participation in agricultural co-operative societies.